 There is a strong cultural component to the second-year course.
-Students will be given the opportunity to learn about the food, music, festivals, films, and dance of Hispanic America.
-Spanish-speaking guests may present information about their traditions, travels, Día de los muertos and Cinco de mayo.
-They will develop their speaking skills through group presentations, both in class and through video productions related to possible themes such as trip planning, parts of the house and preparing a recipe in a cooking show.
-As always, there is more emphasis on listening and speaking than on reading and writing.
-There is some new grammar (especially verb tenses), but this grammar is taught in order to facilitate communication and never just for its own sake.
+Students will be given the opportunity to learn about the food, music, festivals, films, and dance of Latin America and Spain.
+Spanish-speaking guests may present information about their traditions and cultural celebrations.
+They will develop their speaking skills through group presentations, both in class and through video productions related to themes such as the daily routine, sports, parts of the house and preparing a recipe in a cooking show.